RadRover 6 Plus | Rad announces its next-level riding experience

 RadRover 6 Plus Overview

 Rad Power Bikes just announced its newest additions to their great lineup of ebikes, the RadRover 6 Plus and the RadRover 6 Plus Step-Thru.
 Rad took their best-selling and flagship ebike, the RadRover 5, and added a plethora of new and innovative features.
 The RadRover 5 was a strong contender in the sub $2,000 fat tire ebike category.
 And with the RadRover 6 Plus coming in with a price of $1,999, Rad is making a strong case for riders to look no further for their next ebike.
-If you’re looking for our full video review of the RadRover 6 Plus scroll down to the bottom of this page.
+If you’re looking for our full video review of the RadRover 6 Plus check out the video below.

 RadRover 6 Plus New Styling and Colors